Jeo0/weel_brute/README.md

 # weel_brute
 wheel problem
-given the constraints(if you = 2 meter race, diameter = ?, revolution = ?; diameter /* */), store all the possible
+given the constraints(if you = 2 meter race, diameter = ?, circumefernce = ?, revolution = ?; diameter < 2meters), store all the possible
 answers for the answer, within the array[26].

-//yes
-//wait

 //first time using git
 //still complicated

 src;